beyersmann-lab/beyersmannlab/content/home/index.md

 date: "2022-13-10T00:00:00Z"  # Add today's date.
 type: "widget_page"  # Page type is a Widget Page

+# Featured image
-# Optional banner image (relative to `assets/media/` folder).
+# To use, add an image named `featured.jpg/png` to your page's folder.
-banner:
+image:
   caption: ''
-  image: 'featured.jpg'
+  focal_point: ''
+  preview_only: false
 ---